EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 ## 🎓 Mathematical Concepts of Linear Algebra and Optimization Using a Generative Artificial Intelligence Tool – Implementation of the Steepest Descent Method

-This project was presented at the **1st Student and Mathematical Conference** of the University of the Peloponnese, organized by the Department of Digital Systems on *March 14, 2025*.
+This project was presented at the **1st Student and Mathematical Conference** of the University of the Peloponnese 🏫, organized by the Department of Digital Systems on *March 14, 2025*.
 Its aim was to bridge theoretical mathematical concepts with modern artificial intelligence technologies through the practical implementation of the Steepest Descent algorithm.

-### 🎯 Project Objective
+### Project Objective 🎯
 The purpose of this work is to:

 - Highlight the connection between *linear algebra* 📚, *optimization* 📈, and *artificial intelligence* 🤖.